Focus Areas

 Floodplain Management Tools

 Collaborating with Dr. Miyuki Hino and Dr. Katharine Mach, funded by NSF HDBE, to investigate how and why some communities are able to grow without developing new housing in the floodplain.
 We are creating a national index to compare relative rates of floodplain development, and we'll look at local laws and regulations through comparative case studies.
-See more at our project website
+See more at our project website.

-Adaptation Synthesis
+Adaptation Synthesis (NCA6)

 Property Acquisitions (Buyouts)